COSC-499-W2023/year-long-project-team-4/README.md

 For more details about the permissions and restrictions imposed by the GNU GPL v3.0, please refer to the [full text of the license](https://www.gnu.org/licenses/gpl-3.0.html).

-Please note partially parts of the project contain code derived or copied from the following project:
+Please note that parts of the project contain code derived or copied from the following project:
 - [Rekognition-video-people-blurring-cdk (MIT-0 License)](https://github.com/aws-samples/rekognition-video-people-blurring-cdk)